What Does The Marketing Landscape Look Like Today?

 5. Multimedia Content Creator

-A multimedia content creator must be able to manage video production, graphic design, and copywriting and editing.
+A multimedia content creator must be able to manage video production, graphic design, and copywriting and editing, which is of course in line with social media trends and best practices if ever content will be marketed via social media.

 As to what type of content, it’s about making product videos, tutorials on how to use the company’s product, and podcasts for consumers, among others.